ritz078/embed-js/packages/embed-js/Readme.md

 ## Basic Usage

 **You need to use plugins or presets to do anything.
-By defauly embed-js does nothing.**
+By default embed-js does nothing.**

 Let's assume that the HTML structure is as written below